From Sleep Staging to Spindle Detection: A Case Study on End-to-End Automated Sleep Analysis: Methods

 \subsection{Data Availability}

-The DODO and DODH datasets~\cite{Guillot2020} are publicly available (see \url{https://github.com/Dreem-Organization/dreem-learning-open} for how to access the datasets).
+The IS-RC dataset~\cite{Kuna2013} is available from Stephansen~et~al.~\cite{Stephansen2018} and can be accessed at \url{https://stanfordmedicine.app.box.com/s/r9e92ygq0erf7hn5re6j51aaggf50jly}.
 The DREAMS dataset~\cite{Devuyst2005} is publicly available on Zenodo (\url{https://doi.org/10.5281/zenodo.2650141}).
 The MODA dataset~\cite{Lacourse2020,Yetton2022} is publicly available on the Open Science Framework (\url{https://osf.io/8bma7/}).
 The MASS dataset~\cite{OReilly2014}, which contains the EEG recordings, is publicly available and can be obtained from the Montreal Archive of Sleep Studies web page (\url{http://ceams-carsm.ca/mass/}).
-The BD dataset is not publicly available due to patient privacy concerns but may be made available from Philipp Ritter on request.
+The BD dataset is not publicly available due to patient privacy concerns but may be made available from PR (Philipp.Ritter@ukdd.de) on request.